SIC-POVMs from Stark units: Prime dimensions n^2+3: Stark units and zeta functions

-We summarise some key points of Stark's remarkable construction, assuming his Conjectures~1 2 in Ref.~\citenum{stark3} to be true for our base field $K$ and modulus $\dd \jj$.
-In addition for part~\ref{sqaw} below we assume Conjecture 1 in Ref.~\citenum{stark4}, together with what seems to be a widely-accepted slight strengthening thereof, as in Conjecture 4.2 in Ref.~\citenum{tatetok}, for example.
-As a dictionary for Stark's notation in Ref.~\citenum{stark3} in terms of ours: his $k$ is our $K$; his $F$ is our $K^{\dd}$; his modulus $\ff\pp_\infty^{(2)}$ is our $\dd \jj$; and his $K$ is our $K^{\dd\jj}$.
+We summarise some key points of Stark's remarkable construction, assuming his Conjectures~1 and 2 in Ref.~\citenum{stark3} to be true for our base field $K$ and modulus $\dd \jj$.
+In addition for part~\ref{sqaw} below we assume Conjecture 1 in Ref.~\citenum{stark4}, together with what seems to be a widely-accepted slight strengthening thereof, as in Conjecture 4.2 in Ref.~\citenum{tatetok}, for example; or for a clearer statement see the `conjecture' in the introductory section of~Ref.~\citenum{roblot2}.